-The Annsville Waterfront Enhancement district amends the zoning map as established and is hereby divided into four subareas: AWE-1, AWE-2, AWE-3 and AWE-4.
+The Annsville Waterfront Enhancement district, as established, is hereby divided into four subareas: AWE-1, AWE-2, AWE-3 and AWE-4.
 The Town finds that each subarea has a distinct character because of topography and/or location and site attributes within the waterfront area.